 Step 6.
 Once satisfied, switch to the Deliver tab (rocket ship icon), choose your export settings, and click Render to save your polished project.

-Prevention is Better Than Cure: How to Avoid Wind Noise
+How to Avoid Wind Noise During Recording

-While post-production tools like Aiarty Video Enhancer, Descript, Audacity, DaVinci Resolve, or Premiere Pro can help remove background noise from video, it’s always best to capture clean sound from the start.
+While post-production tools like Aiarty Video Enhancer, Audacity, DaVinci Resolve, or Premiere Pro can help remove background noise from video, it’s always best to capture clean sound from the start.
 Preventing wind noise during recording will save you significant time and effort in editing.
 Follow these tips to minimize wind noise and get clearer audio right out of the gate:

 - Film in sheltered locations whenever possible, such as near buildings, walls, or natural barriers that can block direct wind.